Introduction

 LevelDescription

-ModesBuild, Engage, Activate, Muse - four distinct jurisdictions of attention
+ModesBuild, Engage, Activate, Muse: four distinct jurisdictions of attention

 StatesEach mode has focused (convergent) and diffused (divergent) states for eight total patterns